abhishekpillai/cli-data-gem-project/README.md

 ## Instructions

-1. Create a new repository on github for your gem
+1. Create a new repository on GitHub for your gem, ie: `name-cli-gem`.
-ie: `name-cli-gem`
-2. Submit that repo to the assessment immediately.
+2. On Learn, use the textbox in the right rail to submit the URL of your repo.
-3. Build your gem there.
+3. Build your gem.
 Make sure to commit early and commit often.
-4. Record at least a 30 min coding session.
+4. While you're working on it, record a 30 min coding session with your favorite screen capture tool.
 During the session, either think out loud or not.
 It's up to you.
-You don't need to submit it, but we may ask for it at a later time.
+You don't need to submit the video, but we may ask for it at a later time.
-5. Submit a video of how a user would interact with your working gem.
+5. Prepare a video demo (narration helps!) describing how a user would interact with your working gem.
-6. Submit the url to your github project
-7. Write a blog post about the project and process.
+6. Write a blog post about the project and process.
+7. When done, e-mail both your video demo and link to your blog post to assessments@learn.co and hit "I'm done" in the right rail to wrap it up.
-8. We should reach out to you soon to schedule a pairing process.
-If you don't hear from us in 48 hours after submission, reach out to us on Slack!
+8. We'll reach out to you soon to schedule a pairing process.
+If you don't hear from us in 48 hours after submission, get in touch!

 ### Be Prepared to: